Injury or Wrongful Death from a Car Accident in Fort Wayne?

 Neck, Back, & Lung Injury

 Thanks to everyone in the office.
 Great team.
 Was always answering any of my questions!
 Definitely helped me.

 I appreciated Chad's timeliness in responding to my inquiries and concerns throughout the settlement process.
 He did a good job!

 What a great experience dealing with Chad and the rest at Delvonthal law, he won my case and I would highly recommend everyone to talk with the people at Delvonthal.

 The Delventhal law office worked vigorously on my behalf.
 Great communication and professionalism, a true down to earth fighter for the people.
 Thank you Chad Delventhal.

 Very pleased with the outcome of my case, and with the professionalism of Chad and his staff.

-INJURED VICTIMS DESERVE FULL AND FAIR COMPENSATION
+INJURED VICTIMS DESERVE FULL AND FAIR COMPENSATION FOR CAR ACCIDENTS

 - Vehicle repairs or replacement;